Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 	</tbody>
 </table>

-### Send methods
+**Send methods**
-The following table lists the methods in the order that they are called when the entire translation project is sent to the external translation agency.
+Methods below are listed in the order that they are called when the entire translation project is sent to the external translation agency.
 <table>
 	<thead>
 		<tr>